 Heck – and I know that this is a travel cliché – there was even a dude with a guitar.

 As I went from my 30s into my 40s, increasingly I felt I was in a travel tribe of one.
-I rarely came across those in my own age group, the dominant travel posse being the gap-year and beyond crowd.
+I rarely came across those in my own age group.
+The dominant travel posse was the gap-year-and-beyond crowd.

 But thinking about it, the dearth of midlife solo travellers makes perfect sense.

-By the time that they reach their 50s, many people are paying off their mortgage, building their career or raising children.
+By the time they reach their 50s, many people are paying off their mortgages, building their careers or raising children.
 Travel is something that they ‘get out of their system’ before facing these commitments, or something they pick up again when they retire.

 So what drives people to travel alone in midlife?